postman-solutions-eng/postman-jmeter/README.md

 This utility is designed to enable load-testing via JMeter as part of a CI/CD pipeline.
 An example can be found [in this repo](https://github.com/BidnessForB/postman-jmeter/blob/main/.github/workflows/JMeter-load-testing.yaml).

 NOTE: Protocol is always resolved, even if inferred from variable values.

+## Reporting results back to Postman

+If desired, test results in the form of a screenshot of the JMeter HTML report can be sent back to a workspace in Postman.
+See t `./github/workflows/load-testing-image.yml` for an example.

 ## Limitations